-Tax Years
+Тах Years

-In come toy 2045 2024
+Income tax 2015-2021

-Income tax Value-added tax 2015-2021 2016-2021
+Value-added tax 2016-2021

 Personal income tax 2016-2021

 Taxes other than income tax Last 4 years

 The varying interpretations of current tax legislation in force, inter alia, could give rise to additional liabilities as a result of a tax audit.
 In any case, the Parent's Directors consider that, should they arise, these liabilities would not have a material effect on the consolidated financial statements.